Credit Information in Earnings Calls: Data

-Using PVLGD is convenient in empirical analysis because of the large convexity in CDS spreads.
-The PV01 of a CDS contact falls quickly with $S$ (and therefore with the default intensity $h$).
+Using PVLGD and not $S$ in empirical analysis is important because of the large convexity in CDS spreads.
+The PV01 of a CDS contact falls quickly with $S$.
 Table \ref{t:pvlgds} shows some representative CDS spreads (in basis points), and the associated PV01s and PVLGDs.

-Since a spread increase of 100 basis points has a much larger PVLGD impact starting at a low spread than starting at a high spread (e.g., consider the PVLGD impact of a $100 \to 200$ spread move versus $2500 \to 2600$), changes in CDS spreads are a poor measure of the underlying change in expected dollar losses from default.
-Changes in PVLGD provide a much better measure -- akin to looking at changes in bond prices that are due only to changing credit spreads -- and we use these in our subsequent analysis.
-In fact, PVLGD is exactly the price that a CDS buyer would pay to a CDS seller for a contract with default risk indicated by the spread $S$ in Table \ref{t:pvlgds} but that trades with a zero coupon, i.e., where the entire exchange of premium occurs upfront. \footnote{Table \ref{t:bbg_compare} of the Online Appendix shows that our PVLGD calculation matches actual CDS contract settlement prices using the settlement calculator from Bloomberg.}
+From \eqref{eq:cds}, to a first-order approximation, the change in the PVLGD of a CDS contract is given by $\Delta \text{PVLGD} \approx \text{PV01} \times \Delta S$.
+Since a spread increase of 100 basis points has a much larger PVLGD impact starting at a low spread than starting at a high spread (e.g., consider the PVLGD impact of a $100 \to 200$ spread move versus $2500 \to 2600$), changes in CDS spreads are a poor measure of the underlying default risk of a corporate bond in \eqref{eq:noarb}.
+Changes in PVLGD provide a much better measure.
+As we show in Table \ref{t:pvlgd-bbg-comp} and Figure \ref{f:bbg-cdsw} of the Online Appendix, our PVLGD methodology exactly matches the industry-standard dollar settlement calculation for CDS trades.

-In addition to the CDS data, we use several sources of company-level data: balance sheet, income, and cash flow data from Compustat; equity price data from CRSP; implied volatility data from OptionMetrics; analyst data from I/B/E/S; and earnings call data from SP Global (the earnings call data are described in Section \ref{s:text}).
+We use several sources of company-level data: balance sheet, income, and cash flow data from Compustat; equity price data from CRSP; implied volatility data from OptionMetrics; analyst data from I/B/E/S; and earnings call data from SP Global (the earnings call data are described in Section \ref{s:text}).
 For Compustat, the data {\it report dates} are unavailable for roughly half of the dataset.
 To avoid losing these observations, we timestamp Compustat data using the {\it data date} plus three months: we assume data date $t$ observations are available only as of $(t + \text{3 months})$ or after.
 This ensures that we do not use forward-looking information while allowing us to retain the majority of our data.
 Creating a mapping between all these datasets is an involved process.
 The mapping methodology and other data issues are discussed in detail in Section \ref{s:datamap} of the Online Appendix.